 The northern province has the highest rate of poverty, unemployment, and uneducated population in the country.
 This makes the population particularly vulnerable to radicalisation and recruitment into the terror group.
 In 2019 the group has attacked gas industry workers, which may indicate a shift in tactics.

-Failing to invest in the economy in the north and addressing the discontent, the government has increased the threat of the group.
+Failing to invest in the economy in the north and addressing the discontent, the government has increased the insurgency threat in Mozambique.
 The government has initiated a media blackout in the area, resulting in journalists becoming persona non grata.
 This comes amid a suspension of human rights in the area.
 Due to this blackout, information on the conflict is limited.
 An escalation of violence in the area indicates government response is not effective.
 Employing the Russian Wagner Group indicates level of threat.
 Wagner group has also been unsuccessful in attempts to counter insurgency.
 If the approach on the conflict is not reformed, insurgency strength highly likely to grow.

 Evidence strongly indicates that threat from insurgency will increase.